Team-190/190-Robot-Code-Standards/docs/ROBOT_CODE_OVERVIEW.md

 ## The Command-Based Programming Model
 Command-Based Programming organizes robot code into two main components:

+**Superstructure** Represents a series of relevant robot states with related positions and actions.
+Transitions between states also have different actions applied.

+**Composite Commands** Represent actions controlling groups of subsystems, often commanded by the superstructure.
+These composites commands often change the superstructure state of the robot or call individual commands.

 **Subsystems** Represent the physical mechanisms of the robot (e.g., drivetrain, flywheels, arm, elevator).
 Subsystems encapsulate the hardware and define a set of capabilities that other parts of the robot can interact with.

 **Commands** Represent actions or sequences of actions that the robot performs.
-Commands control subsystems, but they are not directly tied to specific hardware implementations.
+Commands control individual subsystems, but they are not directly tied to specific hardware implementations.

 This separation of concerns makes the code easier to understand, extend, and debug.